deepsound-project/pggan-pytorch/README.md

 The training process in Trainer class resembles the original implementation notion of "nimg", "kimg" and "ticks" instead of "iterations" or "epochs".
 For the ease of use of several built-in plugins and to satisfy both PyTorch and the original implementation, "tick" is equivalent to "epoch".

-Take note, that with simple proper initializations of depth / plugin parameters, you can also train regular (non-progressive) GANs with this framework or your own progressively growing networks, which only need to specify their max_depth and make use of depth and alpha parameters.
+Take note, that with simple proper initializations of depth / plugin parameters, you can train your own progressively growing networks, which only need to specify their max_depth and make use of depth and alpha parameters.
+Or, you may wish to train regular (non-progressive) GANs with this framework - for ease of use, you just need to turn pass `--progressive_growing False` param.

 ## Acknowledgments